 Form 1098-T

-The 1098-T is a tax form used to assist parents and students in filing for education tax benefits and tax credits such as the Lifetime Learning Tax Credit, Hope Scholarship Tax Credit, American Opportunity Tax Credit and the Above-the-Line Tax Deduction for Qualified Higher Education Expenses.
+The 1098-T is a tax form used to assist parents and students in filing for education tax benefits and tax credits such as the Lifetime Learning Tax Credit and the American Opportunity Tax Credit.
 For more information on these credits, see IRS Publication 970 or consult your personal tax advisor.

 How do I obtain my 1098-T

-If the University has not received your SSN or ITIN, or it students do not input the correct local zip code as shown on the student's WMU account as of January 18, 2019, online access will be denied.
+If the University has not received your SSN or ITIN, or if students do not input the correct address online access will be denied.
 A paper copy of your form will be sent by mail to your local address of record.
-If there is no local address of record, the system will default to your permanent address on record.
+If there is no local address on record, the system will default to your permanent address on record.
 WMU does not release a 1098-T without a valid address for the student.

 Students may add their SSN or ITIN by submitting Form W-9S to the registrar's office in person, or by mailing to: Registrar, Western Michigan University, 1903 W Michigan Ave, Kalamazoo, MI, 49008-5256.
 Form W-9S is available through the IRS in the forms section.
+WMU will not accept e-mailed W-9S forms.
 Please allow 5 to 7 business days for the 1098-T to be input and released to ECSI.

 Students can update address information in GoWMU.
 Contact Bronco Express at (269) 387-6000 after adding a valid address to our system to have the 1098-T released to Heartland ECSI.